Warranty: 10 years

 Price Range: $399-$999

 The Mattress Nerd’s Take: The DreamFoam Copper Dreams is a memory foam mattress with a copper-graphite infusion to help sleepers stay cool.
 It provides excellent pressure relief for side sleepers, but it’s too soft for most stomach sleepers.
 Its slow response to pressure makes it a great pick for people who love a traditional memory foam feel, as well as shoppers looking for an all-foam mattress that will provide a cool sleeping experience.
+These benefits provide some luxury components in one of the best affordable mattress brands.

 The DreamFoam Copper Dreams mattress is available in two heights, and each corresponds with a unique firmness level.
 The 12” Copper Dreams is firm, or roughly a 7/10 on the 1-10 firmness scale, with 10 being the firmest.
 The 13” model is medium, or a 5/10 on the firmness scale.
 Both have a relatively plush feel, so neither is firm enough for stomach sleepers.
 The firm model is a better option for most back sleepers, and the soft model is our pick for most side sleepers.